bartmichu/node-urbackup-server-api/README.md

 By default this method returns only activities that are currently in progress and skips last activities.

 **Kind**: instance method of [<code>UrbackupServer</code>](#UrbackupServer)
-**Returns**: <code>Object</code> - When successful, an object with activities info in two separate arrays (one for current and one for past activities).
+**Returns**: <code>Object</code> - Object with activities info in two separate arrays (one for current and one for past activities).
 Object with empty arrays when no matching clients/activities found.

 | Param | Type | Description |
 | --- | --- | --- |